d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   3. The `dark' style mimics the colors used in the SWI-Prolog built-in editor in dark mode.

+  User Option: sweeprolog-faces-style
-  - Style of faces to use for semantic highlighting in `sweeprolog-mode' buffers.
+        Style of faces to use for semantic highlighting in `sweeprolog-mode' buffers.
 Defaults to `nil'.

   To choose a style, customize the user option `sweeprolog-faces-style' with `M-x customize-option RET sweeprolog-faces-style RET'.
 The new